getsentry/sentry-python/docs/celery.md

-# Using Flask with Celery
+# Using Sentry with Celery

 Just add ``CeleryIntegration()`` to your ``integrations`` array.
 For example, in Django: